masonarmand/masonarmand-website/README.md

 # My Portfolio Website
-Website showcasing my programming portfolio.
+This is a simple static website showcasing my programming portfolio.
 <br>
 <a href='https://masonarmand.com'>masonarmand.com</a>
 <br><br>